umccr/orcabus/lib/workload/stateless/filemanager/README.md

 This allows creating events that are ingested.

-First, push an object (in order to create a log group):q:
+First, push an object (in order to create a log group):
 ```sh
 awslocal s3api put-object --bucket filemanager-test-ingest --key test
 ```